Mass media in the United Kingdom: Television

 The United Kingdom has no analogue television.
-A free to air digital service is made up of two chartered public broadcasting companies, the BBC and Channel 4 and two franchised commercial television companies, (ITV and Channel 5) specializing in entertainment, drama, arts, science, nature, documentary, sports, comedy etc. In addition to this, the United Kingdom's free-to-air Freeview service runs a large number of entertainment, music, sport and shopping channels from the likes of CBS, UKTV and Sky.
-There are five major nationwide television channels: BBC One, BBC Two, ITV, Channel 4 and Channel 5 — currently transmitted by digital terrestrial, free-to-air signals with the latter three channels funded by commercial advertising.
+A free to air digital service is made up of two chartered public broadcasting companies, the BBC and Channel 4 and two franchised commercial television companies, (ITV and Channel 5) specialising in entertainment, drama, arts, science, nature, documentary, sports, comedy etc. In addition to this, the United Kingdom's free-to-air Freeview service runs a large number of entertainment, music, sport and shopping channels from the likes of CBS, UKTV and Sky.
+There are five major nationwide television channels: BBC One, BBC Two, ITV (ITV1/STV), Channel 4 and Channel 5 — currently transmitted by digital terrestrial, free-to-air signals with the latter three channels funded by commercial advertising.
 The vast majority of digital cable television services are provided by Virgin Media with satellite television available from Freesat or Sky and free-to-air digital terrestrial television by Freeview.
 The entire country switched to digital (from a previously analogue signal) in 2012.

 The BBC operates several television channels in the United Kingdom and abroad.
 The BBC's international television news service, BBC World News, is broadcast throughout the world.
 The domestic services of the BBC are funded by the television licence and not only operates BBC One and BBC Two, but also BBC Four, the BBC News, BBC Parliament and children's television channels CBBC and CBeebies.
 The international television broadcast services are operated by BBC Studios on a commercial subscription basis over cable and satellite services.
 This commercial arm of the BBC also owns UKTV.
 Channel 4 is similarly chartered to the BBC, with a remit to provide public service broadcasting and schools programs, however it runs commercial advertisements to provide a revenue stream.
 It produces a number of digital channels, branded as Channel 4, as well as More4 and Film4.

 The commercial operators rely on advertising for their revenue, and are run as commercial ventures, in contrast to the public service operators.
-The ITV franchise transmits the 3 different networks in different parts of the country.
-These are known as ITV in England, Wales, Scottish Borders, Isle of Man and Channel Islands, STV in Central and Northern Scotland, and UTV in Northern Ireland.
-ITV also operates ITV2, ITV3, ITV4, and CITV - the latter which is for children - via ITV Digital Channels.
+The ITV franchise transmits two different networks in different parts of the country.
+These are known as ITV1 in England, Wales, Scottish Borders, Northern Ireland, Isle of Man and Channel Islands and STV in Central and Northern Scotland.
+ITV also operates ITV2, ITV3, ITV4, and ITVBe via ITV Digital Channels.
 The broadcaster Sky owns several flagship channels, including Sky Arts, Sky Showcase, Sky Nature, Sky Cinema and Sky Atlantic.

 The Royal Television Society (RTS) is an educational charity for the discussion, and analysis of television in all its forms, past, present, and future.
 It is the oldest television society in the world.
 The Radio Academy is dedicated to "the encouragement, recognition and promotion of excellence in UK broadcasting and audio production".
 It was formed in 1983 and is run via a board of trustees, with a Chair and a Deputy Chair, and a Managing Director.
 Their responsibilities include designing, planning, and implementing projects and programmes.